massmux/LNDConnectionKit/README.md

 bos telegram --connect CONNECT_CODE
 ```

-then exit the tmux with CTRL+b+d
+- to exit the tmux with CTRL+b+d

-to reenter tmux attach -t 0
+- to reenter tmux attach -t 0

+TO BE CONTINUED ..